Real Estate Financing Market Observations – Fall/Winter 2020/2021 Edition

 What LFG Is Seeing In The Debt Markets:

 Marina: Marinas have seen increased interest from select lenders.
-Industry consolidation and overall slip occupancy has improved and a strong economy has increased investor interest in this asset class.
+Industry consolidation and overall slip occupancy has improved, increasing investor interest in this asset class.
 Rising values are helping to drive lower spreads and higher LTV’s.